-Hori Scale zon CBE Descriptor Letter Grade Grade Point U of S Equivalency Exceeding Student exceeded competency A+ 4.0 90-100 requirements for some learning outcomes A 4.0 85-89 and met requirements for all remaining learning outcomes.
-A- 3.7 80-84 М Meeting Student met competency requirements for B+ 3.3 77-79 all learning outcomes and may have В 3.0 73-76 exceeded in one.
-B- 2.7 70-72
+Horizon and MCS Descriptor Letter Grad U of S

+CBE Scale Grade e Equivalenc

+Point y

+Е Exceeding expectations Student demonstrated exceptional achievement of the learning outcomes.
+A+ 4.0 90-100

+Student demonstrated excellent A 4.0 85-89

+achievement of the learning outcomes.
+A- 3.7 80-84

+M B+ 3.3 77-79

+Meeting Student demonstrated good В 3.0 73-76 expectations achievement of all learning \mathbf{R}{-} 2.7 70-72 outcomes.
+D- 2.7 70-72

-Students pass a course only after they have demonstrated that they have met or exceeded all competency requirements for a course.
-If the student chooses not to meet all course competency requirements, the course will not be sufficient to fulfill their program requirements at Horizon.
-Nevertheless, for transferability purposes, the student will receive a letter grade of C+ or below on a traditional transcript.
+If the student does not meet all competency requirements in a course and, therefore, does not pass all the assignments in a course, the course will not be sufficient to fulfill their program requirements at Horizon and MCS.
+Nevertheless, for transferability purposes, the student will receive a letter grade of C+ or below according to the scale below.

-I B I WI Student was beginning to meet competency requirements for any one or C+ 2.3 67-69 Beginning to meet more learning outcomes, and met or C 2.0 63-66 exceeded compe other outcomes. exceeded competency requirements for all other outcomes.
+RTM to m Beginning Student was beginning to meet one C+ 2.3 67-69

+to meet expectation C 2.0 63-66

 C- 1.7 60-62

-Student was not yet meeting competency D+ 1.3 57-59 Not yet requirements for one or more learning D 1.0 53-56 meeting D- 0.7 50-52 F 0.0 0-49
+Not yet D+ 1.3 57-59

+NY m meeting Student made insufficient progress D 1.0 53-56

+expectation toward meeting learning outcomes.
+D- 0.7 50-52

+s F 0.0 0-49

-Academic Honesty
+Academic Integrity

-Horizon uses the University of Saskatchewan definition of plagiarism described as "the presentation of the work or idea of another in such a way as to give others the impression that it is the work or idea of the presenter.
-Adequate attribution is required.
-What is essential is that another person have no doubt which words or research results are the student's and which are drawn from other sources" (Office of the University Secretary, 2012).
-Students are expected to give due recognition to sources from which all substantial phrases, sentences or even ideas are drawn.
+Students learn best when practicing academic integrity.
+A lack of integrity is displayed in acts such as deception, abuse of confidentiality, cheating, inappropriate collaboration, or plagiarism.
+Plagiarism occurs when a student presents the words or ideas of another person or an artificial intelligence (AI) tool in such a way as to give others the impression that it is their own words or ideas.
+In academic writing, there should be no doubt which words or ideas are the student's and which are drawn from other sources or AI.
+Students are expected to submit their own original work and give due recognition to sources from which all substantial phrases, sentences or even ideas are drawn.
 Note also that you may not submit work done in one course to satisfy the requirements of another course (unless both instructors agree beforehand to accept such work).
-See here for examples of plagiarism and further guidelines in the College Student Handbook.
+See here for examples of plagiarism and further guidelines in the Student Handbook.